samhohcm/RobotArm-Motors-Worksheet/index.md

-        Download the code and transfer it to your microbit by clicking on 'Connect', selecting your microbit device, and then clicking 'Flash'.
-If you've got any problems with this you can follow this guide to resolve them: <a href="https://python-editor-2-1-2.microbit.org/help.html?snippets=true" target="_blank">Link here</a>
+        <p>Download the code and transfer it to your microbit by clicking on 'Connect', selecting your microbit device, and then clicking 'Flash'.
+If you've got any problems with this you can follow this guide to resolve them: <a href="https://python-editor-2-1-2.microbit.org/help.html?snippets=true" target="_blank">Link here</a></p>

+        <p>You should see the microbit start up with a picture of a ghost!
+That's how you know you've got the right code. </p>

         <br> <br>